Welcome to today's edition of the Rush 24-7 podcast.

 I appreciate it.

-Here's Bruce and Gary Indiana.
+Here's Bruce and Gary, Indiana.

-Bruce, welcome to the Rush Show.
+Bruce, welcome to the Russ Show.

 Hey, Roger.